Improving Reflexive Surfaces Efficiency with Genetic Algorithms: Results

 \section{Results}

-As we stated before, for a parallel beam, the reflector antenna (or telescope) problem has a family of optimal solutions consisting of paraboloids such that the detector is located on the vertex.
+As we stated before, for a parallel beam, the reflector antenna (or telescope), the problem has a family of optimal solutions consisting of paraboloids such that the detector is located on the vertex.
 In this case, the efficiency will be 1, i.e., all the reflected photons will be collected in the detector.
 Some photons can be lost for a discretized mesh, but the efficiency is still high.
+We simulate such a setup from the ARAPUCA simulation by positioning the detector in the center of the acceptance window, as shown in Figure~\ref{fig:parab_antenna}.

 The reflector antenna is a good test for the proposed GA.
 We start with a family of spherical sections centered in the detector and with different radii as the initial population.
 For such a family of surfaces, the maximum efficiency is 0.06.
 With the GA application, the boxes obtained have a maximum efficiency of 0.93 after 250 generations.
 Sample boxes before and after GA are shown in Figure~\ref{fig:resultspa}.